MrMaklaud/Drosera-unique-trap/README.md

 - `shouldRespond()` compares the latest balance with the previous one.
 - If the balance increased by `0.0000777 ETH`, the trap returns `true`.

+## Deployment
+   - Add the contract to your drosera.toml configuration under [[traps]].
+   - Compile the contract with drosera build.
+   - Apply the configuration with drosera apply.
+   - Start your operator and monitor the dashboard/logs.

+When the target wallet receives 0.0000777 ETH, the trap will trigger and show a dark green block in the dashboard.

+## License

+This project is licensed under the MIT License.

 ## Trap Code

 ```solidity